\'Etale degree map and 0-cycles: Lichtenbaum zero cycles

 \end{enumerate} \end{remark}

-Now let us set $n=1$ and $X$ a Severi-Brauer variety over $k$ of dimension $d$.
-If we use the Hoschschild-Serre spectral sequence given in \ref{proHS} and Lemma \ref{inv}, we recover a classical result of Lichtenbaum, see \cite[Theorem 5.4.10]{GS06}, concerning the Picard group of $X$ and Brauer groups there is an exact sequence
+Now let $n=1$ and $X$ be a Severi-Brauer variety over $k$ of dimension $d$.
+Using the Hoschschild-Serre spectral sequence given in Lemma \ref{proHS} and Lemma \ref{inv}, we recover a classical result of Lichtenbaum, see \cite[Theorem 5.4.10]{GS06}, concerning the Picard group of $X$ and Brauer groups there is an exact sequence

 where the map $\delta$ sends 1 to the class of $X$ in $\text{Br}(k)$.
-For an arbitrary integer $n$, if we apply the projective bundle formula we obtain the following
+For an arbitrary integer $n$, using the projective bundle formula (\ref{proBun}), we get